alakaski/DS8007_Data_Visualization_Project/README.md

 # How to Run Code
 To run the code as a Python notebook, please go to: https://colab.research.google.com/drive/1pUf-ZmORrV3EydGw9smEMB_QRTr6dAvL?usp=sharing.
 The results of the Python notebook are available for viewing in the "EDA & Data Visualizations.ipynb" file in this repository, however they do not show the interactive plotly visualizations. <br> <br>
-To run the code as a Python file, please use the "EDA & Data Visualizations.py" file.
+To run the code as a Python file, please use the "EDA & Data Visualizations.py" file in this repository.